tmonck/clean_up_snapshots/README.md

 ## Prerequisites

-To be able to use this extension you must must have the following integrations enabled and configured within your Home Assistant installation.
+To be able to use this extension you must have the following integrations enabled and configured within your Home Assistant installation.

 - [Supervisor][supervisor]

-To manage the installation and upgrades easier it's recommendated to use [HACS][hacs].
+To manage the installation and upgrades easier it's recommended to use [HACS][hacs].

 ## Installation